mflatt/gc-demo/README.txt

 For simplicity all allocations are for a single datatype, `struct node` as declared in "common/mem.h".
+The conservative collector does not support interior pointers (i.e., pointers that are not to the start of the object).
 As a further simplification (for generational GCs), allocated objects refer only to objects allocated that were earlier.